How To Protect Your Personal Data

 Modern phone and tablet settings allow users to access their devices through facial and fingerprint recognition.

-Using such settings can allow people near the device owner to access their devices with relative ease.
 Setting a device passcode halts hacking efforts more quickly, especially when the device is set to lock after a short period of inactivity.

 6. Use Secure Cloud Storage